 Yes, it was really tiring, and I was so relieved when we got to Vilnius.
 It was a record for me, driving that much, and reaching Vilnius, from Bucharest in just 4 days.

-Again. that’s why I don’t book in advance accommodation, because I don’t know if I will make it to my destination and I like to have the flexibility to change my mind when I feel like it.
+Again.
+That’s why I don’t book in advance accommodation, because I don’t know if I will make it to my destination and I like to have the flexibility to change my mind when I feel like it.
+However, given the recent price changes and inflation, I recommend booking in advance or you will end up sleeping in your car.

 I found Hostel Filaretai, a nice, and basic hostel in Vilnius, which is really close to the old city centre.
 The private room was around 20 Euros, with shared bathroom and free parking.